KFig21/tic_tac_toe/README.md

-#Tic-Tac-Toe for The Odin Project
+<h1>The Odin Project: Tic-Tac-Toe</h1>

-The player names and markers are inputs thatcan be changed!
+The player names and markers are inputs that can be changed!